ScottLogic/blog/_posts/2020-08-24-microservices-for-life.md

 title: Microservices for Life
 date: 2020-08-24 00:00:00 Z
 categories:
-- isugar
 - Tech
 author: isugar
 layout: default_post
 summary: With so many organisations claiming to do microservices, it’s time to re-examine.
 Let's explore the principles of microservices and how the mindset transcends specific technology choices of the moment.
 It's more about people and change than it is about technology.
 ---

 **Microservices** is no longer new and shiny.
 Maybe it never was - it being a term coined in the early 2010s to describe an emerging set of common architectural characteristics, a kind of “lightweight” Service Oriented Architecture.
 Many organisations, following the lead of pioneers such as Netflix or independently, were doing it long before it had a name.